Dig for Victory and the Denbigh Garden Produce Association

 The Denbigh Show

 In early 2007, the Committee took the decision to modify the name of the Show to The Denbigh Show.
 Although the Flower Show is still a main feature of the day, the title no longer reflects how diverse the event has become.
 It is one of the few annual family events held within the boundaries of the town, offering a great variety of family entertainment from pre-school to pensioners and brings together a whole host of local organisations in a celebration of the best of the Town.
 In 2020, a decision was made not to hold a Show for the first time in our history due to the ongoing Covid 19 Global Pandemic.
 Unfortunately, this was also the case in 2021 as the country struggled to cope with new variants of the virus and ongoing uncertainty around holding events safely.
-Thankfully, in our 80th Anniversary year of 2022, we are now able to hold our 78th annual Show.
+Thankfully, in our 80th Anniversary year of 2022, we were able to hold our 78th annual Show and are now back on track holding our annual Show each August Bank Holiday Saturday with 2024 being our 80th Show .

 Cups & Trophies